-Yes I agree, I was cheap in the beginning because a few years back,
+Yes, I agree; I was cheap in the beginning because a few years back,

-- Could apply for any rate even 0.1$/hr.
+- You could apply for any rate, even 0.1$/hr.
 No limits.
 Now you can’t go lower than 3$/hr.

 Believe me!
-When I started my freelance career, I didn’t even know how to create a new email address.
-My best friend created an email address for me (that account is still my personal one).
+When I started my freelance career, I didn’t even know how to create an email account.
+My best friend created an email account for me (that account is still my personal one).

 If your best friend is a geek like mine, you are so damn lucky.
 Don’t laugh at me.
-I mean it because you’ll have to face some problems and take some serious decisions while you are dealing with clients.
+I mean it because you’ll have to face some problems and make some serious decisions while dealing with clients.